edgerun/galileo-experiments/README.md

     kubectl label node <node> ether.edgerun.io/zone=main

+Further, `telemd` also offers support to monitor GPUs.
+Therefore, you have to label your nodes accordingly:

+    kubectl label node <node> telemd.edgerun.io/mode=[cpu|gpu]

+See more information for GPU monitoring in the [GPU support branch](https://github.com/edgerun/telemd/tree/gpu-support).

 ## Galileo Workers

 The galileo workers run on each client node and is connected via Redis to receive commands and also the routing rules.